shreya29119/Result-Form/README.md

 # Result-Form
-It is a exam results database using JavaScript objects.
+It is an exam results database using JavaScript objects.